The Madrid Open is one of the biggest professional clay court tennis tournaments in the world.

 The biggest matches are usually at Stadium 1 at La Caja Mágica arena.
 It has the largest capacity of any of the courts.

 Of course, everyone is going to want to see Spanish native, Rafal Nadal play, so his matches are always highly in demand.
-He has won the Madrid Open five times and will play again this year.
+He has won the Madrid Open five times.

 Since Madrid is a major city in Spain, there are many different hotels options to choose from that will be close to the venue.